alexandershaw4/SourceMesh/index.md

 # MeshAAL

-Plot functional overlays and networks (nodes & edges) from the AAL90 on template brain natively in matlab.
+Plot functional overlays and networks (nodes & edges) from the AAL90 on template or subject cortical surface, natively in matlab.
+Also includes labelling and automated routine for conversion of CTF .mri file to cortical mesh.

 Includes some compiled cpp code as (linux) mex files for speed up.

 Designed for use with data from AAL90 beamformer MEG data.

 ![rotatebrains](DualRotate.gif)